Last Updated on September 25, 2022 by Lori Geurin

 You’re likely aware of the health benefits of eating almonds.
 But have you ever tried using sweet almond oil on your skin or hair?
-It’s an amazing oil with impressive benefits for your overall health, hair, skin, and nails.
-Keep reading to learn 36 benefits of almond oil.
+It’s a fantastic oil with impressive benefits for your overall health, hair, skin, and nails.
+Keep reading to learn the 36 benefits of almond oil.

 But first, some interesting facts.